LEADING OFF: Jackie Robinson Day, Red Sox go for 10th in row

 J.D.
 Martinez and the Red Sox try for their 10th straight win and a four-game sweep at Target Field.
 Boston has its longest winning streak since a 10-game run in 2018, a season that ended with a World Series title.

 Alex Verdugo got five hits in a doubleheader sweep Wednesday, sending the Twins to their fifth straight loss.
-Garrett Richards (0-1, 10.29) starts the wrapup for Boston against Michael Pineda (1-0, 1.64 ERA).
+Garrett Richards (0-1, 10.29 ERA) starts the wrapup for Boston against Michael Pineda (1-0, 1.64).

 ABSENT ASTROS